Mississippi Pot Roast

 Notes

-• Do I have to sear the roast first?
-While you could skip this step, I don’t recommend it.
+• While you could skip the searing step, I don’t recommend it.
 Searing the roast takes just a few minutes, and it adds SO much flavor.

-• Cook low and slow.
-This is not a slow cooker recipe where you can increase the temperature and reduce the cook time.
+• This is not a slow cooker recipe where you can increase the temperature and reduce the cook time.
 Chuck roast needs to cook low and slow to become tender.
 If you reduce the cook time, you’ll end up with tough meat.

 • Do not open the lid while the roast cooks.
 As tempting as it is, keep the lid on until it’s time to ensure the roast is fully cooked.
 You want to keep all the temperature and steam in the crockpot.
 There’s no need to stir it.